CJ5 Engine Swap Choices

 Conclusion

-A four-cylinder engine will give you the best mileage you can get from a CJ Jeep.
-It will also provide adequate power for off-roading or around town driving.
-But for those who do a lot of highway driving, or want better acceleration, a six-cylinder would be a better choice.
+A four-cylinder engine will provide adequate power for off-roading and around town driving.
+It will also give you the best fuel mileage that you can get from an old Jeep.
+But for those who do a lot of highway driving, or want better acceleration, a six-cylinder would be a good choice.

 Related Articles: